Road & Travel Magazine

 Hotel Hershey

-Hershey, Penn.
+Hershey, PA

 Have your cake and eat it, too, at this AAA Four Diamond hotel’s spa, where chocolaty indulgences don’t necessarily translate to added calories.
 How about a fondue body wrap or a Swedish massage scented with cocoa?
 Or, perhaps an invigorating chocolate sugar scrub that leaves your skin silky smooth?
-Visit nearby Heshey's Chocolate World for the famed Chocolate Making Tour Ride — a must-do for fans of the brand.
+Visit nearby Hershey's Chocolate World for the famed Chocolate Making Tour Ride — a must-do for fans of the brand.
 (717) 520-5888

 New York's Luxury Chocolate Tour

-New York City, N.Y.
+New York City, NY

 Enjoy NYC's posh Upper East Side when you spend three hours strolling among the Manhattan elite exploring the greatest chocolate retailers in the city.
 You'll have the opportunity to sample the finest chocolates crafted from the best cacao available — whether it's a Grand Marnier truffle, a violet-infused chocolate square or a raspberry bonbon.
 (917) 292-0680